How To Identify Microorganisms in the Home and Workplace

 Mold is ubiquitous in nature.
 Filamentous fungi often produce mold in indoor environments.
 Excessive moisture, a carbon source, a moderate temperature (25ºC), and dampness, besides other factors, are supportive elements for the growth of mold indoors.
 The nature and characteristics of indoor molds are much more variable.
 Sometimes one can see mold growth in indoor environments with the naked eye.
 However, it is hard to assess health and hygiene effects just by looking at it.
 Therefore, it is essential to study the mold in order to understand its impacts.

-There are a number of techniques available nowadays to isolate and identify the mold from indoor environments.
-No one technique fits in every scenario, but rather, it should be case specific.
+There are a number of techniques available today to isolate and identify the mold from indoor environments.
+No single technique fits in every scenario, but rather, it should be case specific.
 Although mold can be examined and evaluated in various ways, an integrated approach to detect mold in indoor environments is described below:

 1. Mold sampling

 To study the airborne fungi from indoor environments

 I Air samples, air samples are collected.
 Some popular mechanisms are described below for collecting mold/fungal samples from the ambient air.

 Airborne fungal elements are collected on an adhesive tape mounted on a rotating disc powered by an electric motor in an air sealed drum with an orifice.
 The rotation of the disc is fixed with that of the exposure time.
 Hirst spore trap, Tilak air samplers, etc. are some common commercially available samplers in this category.

 Fungal/mold samples are collected by drawing air with a constant flow rate and exposure time over media under the influence of an electrostatically charged environment.
 Charged particles are collected on their appositively charged electrode.
 An Electrostatic Sampling Device (ESD), SASS® 3100, Portable Biohazard Sampler, etc. are good commercially available samplers under this technique.